GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 **How does the behavior match the concept?**

+The interaction behavior is intentionally designed to reflect the urgency and simplicity of an emergency communication device used under extreme pressure.

 The interaction flow intentionally follows a highly simplified sequence:

 - Select a hazard